tomjaguarpaw/H2/posts/bluefin-plucking-constraints.md

    )
 ```

-Notice that I have not only annotated `handleBf` with a type, but I
+Notice that I have not only annotated `handledBf` with a type, but I
 have also annotated `operBf`.
 That's because the constraints that we
 need to resolve contain `e2`, a type variable bound by the type of
 `operBf`.
 An interesting development!
 Nothing like this was seen in